-All visitors are required to sign in and out at the main office or at the location designated by the individual school building.
-After being properly identified, their credentials verified and the reason for their visit documented and approved, each visitor will receive a visitor identification badge that must be worn throughout their visit.
+School doors are locked at all times.
+All visitors are required to provide a valid driver's license upon entry into a building.
+Visitor information will be entered into the Raptor Visitor Management System for access approval and they must sign in and out at the main office or at the location designated by the individual school building.
+After being properly identified, their credentials verified, and the reason for their visit documented and approved, each visitor will receive a visitor identification badge that must be worn throughout their visit.
 Please note that school personnel are authorized to refuse entry to any person.
 Any person denied entry to the school will be asked to immediately leave school property.
 Within 48 hours of such denial, a school administrator and/or the school resource officer will conduct an investigation of the occurrence.

 For the safety of our students and staff, any person in the school building without a visitor identification badge may be considered to be trespassing and/or potentially dangerous to the security and safety of students.
+Our schools have developed advanced and rehearsed lock down procedures if an intruder is to enter the building.
+These measures are to protect the safety of students, teachers, and staff.